 Preparing Your Home for Storms and Other Disasters

-by Charlie Brown on Nov 9, 2013
+by Guest on Nov 9, 2013

-The nuclear age brought about a mentality which very realistically thought of the eventuality of a nuclear apocalypse with the world’s super power faced with the threat of imminent attack from each other.
-The strength and sheer destruction of a possible nuclear incident makes for a frightening prospect and thus was borne the nuclear bunker which was the only way to survive and mitigate the event.
+The nuclear age brought about a mentality that very realistically thought of the eventuality of a nuclear apocalypse with the world’s superpower faced with the threat of imminent attack from each other.
+The strength and sheer destruction of a possible nuclear incident make for a frightening prospect and thus was borne the nuclear bunker which was the only way to survive and mitigate the event.
 But nuclear bunkers did not come into being during the Cold war as there have been many uses for underground bunkers during WWII where artillery and air raids meant that living on the streets was often fatal.
 Churchill’s bunkers are now famously captured through cinema and indeed it as old army tactic to burrow into the ground for shelter during enemy fire.

-Basically, the bunker is a shelter for food and other supplies and if need be, even arms.
-Being smaller than the nuclear bunkers, these modern day bunkers are cheaper to make and can be made under garages and houses making their existence a secret too.
+The bunker is a shelter for food and other supplies and if need be, even arms.
+Being smaller than the nuclear bunkers, these modern-day bunkers are cheaper to make and can be made under garages and houses making their existence a secret too.
 This has uses in case of flooding or a fire or a natural calamity, a place where valuables can be saved from being washed away.
 Interestingly enough, it can also be used as an effective wine cellar.
 This is so as the temperatures and the insulation provided from the isolation of the structure result in ideal conditions for storage.
 The humidity and temperature can be controlled through ventilation systems and thus, wines can be stored in optimum conditions.

-One of the scenarios that accounts for one of the many uses of underground bunkers is as such.
+One of the scenarios that account for one of the many uses of underground bunkers is as such.
 With the supposed collapse of the country’s economy, the people panic and policing agencies fail and the mechanism for governance also fails consequently.
 This would call a military sort of existence with constant fighting.
-The underground bunker though, would be a safe haven during such an event.
+The underground bunker though would be a haven during such an event.
 The primary priority would be the safety of supplies and relying on external resources for as long as safely possible.

 Steven is an engineer who designs and builds nuclear underground bunkers.
-His work in the field has provided with some unique insights into the many uses of an underground bunker.
+His work in the field has provided some unique insights into the many uses of an underground bunker.
 Being in tune with the times, Steven also designs underground discotheques and museums.